jlmelville/uwot/docs/umap-for-tsne.md

 $w_{ij}$ definitions, but they aren't as effective).

 The new concepts here are $\gamma$ and $E$. $\gamma$ is a user-defined positive scalar to weight repulsive versus attractive forces.
-It's default in the [reference implementation](https://github.com/lferry007/LargeVis) is 7.
+Its default in the [reference implementation](https://github.com/lferry007/LargeVis) is 7.

 $E$ is the set of edges with a non-zero weight.
 This is the graph theory way to talk about nearest neighbors in the input space.
 Just as with Barnes-Hut t-SNE, we find a set of nearest neighbors for each point $\mathbf{x_i}$ and only define input weights and probabilities for pairs of points which are nearest neighbors.
-LargeVis also uses a default perplexity of 50, and the number of nearest neighbors is set to 3 times the perplexity.
+As with the official Barnes-Hut t-SNE implementation, the LargeVis reference implementation uses a default perplexity of 50, and the default number of nearest neighbors is 3 times the perplexity.

 This cost function therefore consists of two disjoint contributions: nearest neighbors in the input space contribute to the attractive part of the cost